Network-Karan/Network-Karan/README.md

 ## 🔭 I'm currently working on
 * My Old Projects 💫
-* Working Out with CSS + HTML
+* Working On CSS + HTML skills
 * My Website 😍
-* My CSS and Python Skills
+* My Python Skills

 ## 🌱 Challenges that I’m currently challenging myself:
-Since school has reopened after the quarantine:earth_asia:, I’m not having the same time:watch: I used to have during quarantine.
+Since school has reopened after the quarantine:earth_asia:, I’m not having the same that time:watch: I used to have during quarantine.
 So I have decided to improve my time management and set a couple of self-challenges in order to push myself more further.:running:

-* Learn to code:man_technologist: 3-4 hours a day with no distraction ( Weekends )
+* Learn to code:man_technologist: 3-4 hours a day without distraction ( At Weekends )
 * Read:newspaper: Dev and UI articles daily
-* Workout:weight_lifting_man: 3 days in a Week and take a day break
+* Workout:weight_lifting_man: 3 days a Week and take a day break
 * Avoid spending too much time on Social Media:skull_and_crossbones:
 * Adapting the minimalism life style